Major Code BS1902

 During their senior year, they will complete two tutorials devoted for their own research project and write an Honors Thesis.
 The honors thesis is a reflection of the student’s special interests.
 The research project will be conducted in the laboratory of a faculty mentor.
 The thesis work will be monitored and approved by his or her thesis mentor, the director of studies, and the Dean of the College.
 It is expected that the research will be original and independent work with a high quality.

-In addition to the tutorials, the student must complete the Tier I English requirement, all core courses not covered by tutorials, and an appropriate number of approved electives.
+In addition to the tutorials, the student must complete one Written Communication course (ENG 1510) and one Advanced Writing course (FAW), all core courses not covered by tutorials, and an appropriate number of approved electives.
 Through the tutorials and biological sciences core courses, students must demonstrate their sophisticated understanding of the fields of biology.
 Internships and/or study abroad may be included within the program with special permission from the director of studies.
 Honors Tutorial College students take a minimum of 15 hours per semester.

 Advising and Evaluation